 The focus of this program feature is on respecting different cultures.
 The big feature for the program theme is either a cultural awareness campout or a cultural fair.

 This game is suggested as an interpatrol activity for one of the meeting plans in the Public Service troop program feature.
 This game would also work as a team building game or ice breaker, since the participants must know the names of the other players.
 So I think this could also be worked into a […]

-As part of the Hobbies Troop Program Feature for Boy Scouts, the Scouts will conduct a hobby fair to show of each Scout’s particular hobby.
+As part of the Hobbies Troop Program Feature for Scouts BSA, the Scouts will conduct a hobby fair to show of each Scout’s particular hobby.
 Here are some things Scouts might want to consider when organzing and setting up the fair.

 This is a very challenging game which combines lashing skills and teamwork.
 It would work well for an interpatrol activity at a meeting focused on pioneering skills.

-The Junior Assistant Scoutmaster is a youth member of a Boy Scout troop who serves in the capacity of an Assistant Scoutmaster except where legal age and maturity are required.
+The Junior Assistant Scoutmaster is a youth member of a Scouts BSA Troop who serves in the capacity of an Assistant Scoutmaster except where legal age and maturity are required.
 He must be at least 16 years old and not yet 18.
 He is appointed by the Scoutmaster because of his demonstrated leadership ability.